 Representing a growing network of over 1.900 energy cooperatives, REScoop.eu and its members really share the opportunity to make a difference.
-In order to mainstream gender-just energy communities, the REScoop.eu team has launched a Gender power working group.
-The working group will map the needs and challenges that energy cooperatives face.
-It will provide the space for discussion and for the exchange of good practices.
-It will be a platform to share tools and instruments to help energy communities diversify their boards and membership base, so as to be able to reflect the principle of gender justice in their overall operation.
+In order to mainstream gender-just energy communities, the REScoop.eu team launched a Gender power working group.
+The working group maps the needs and challenges that energy cooperatives face.
+It provides the space for discussion and for the exchange of good practices.
+It is a platform to share tools and instruments to help energy communities diversify their boards and membership base, so as to be able to reflect the principle of gender justice in their overall operation.

 Are you a member of REScoop.eu and interested in the topic?
 Do you want to get inspired and connected to same-minded actors in the field?
 Then this working group is for you!

 For more information, please get in touch with Antonia Proka: firstname.lastname@example.org